TEG-Blue·Interactive tools on .com →

 Physiological baseline is the condition the nervous system is designed to return to after activation.
 It is not one of the four states.
 It is the neutral ground from which the system enters a state when conditions require it, and returns when the body's activation sequence has completed.

-This distinction matters because Safety & Openness — the state closest to baseline — is still a state.
+This distinction matters because Safety & Openness — the state closest to physiological baseline — is still a state.
 It is a parasympathetic-dominant activation that arises when conditions support engagement.
-Baseline is what exists before any activation, and what the system returns to when activation resolves.
+Physiological baseline is what exists before any activation, and what the system returns to when activation resolves.
 A person in Safety & Openness is engaged.
 A person at physiological baseline is at rest.

 If the nervous system never returns to this resting condition, any state — including Safety & Openness — can become the system's chronic organizing mode.
-In Path A (M3), activation resolves and the system returns to physiological baseline.
+In Path A (M3: Regulation Capacities), activation resolves and the system restores physiological baseline.
 In Path B (M3), the baseline itself shifts upward — baseline elevation, where resting cortisol, muscle tension, and inflammatory markers remain chronically elevated — and the system treats the elevated level as its new resting state.

 McEwen (2000) — allostasis and the distinction between resting baseline and adapted set-point.
 Porges (2011) — autonomic flexibility measured relative to resting vagal tone.
 Thayer & Lane (2000) — heart rate variability as a marker of baseline autonomic regulation.